space55/nrcc-site/content/about.md

 ## Inception

-Chris initially suggested the idea to Eamonn and Miles for a nonprofit cooperative in late 2023, whom immediately loved the idea.
+Chris initially suggested the idea to Eamonn and Miles for a nonprofit cooperative in late 2023, who immediately loved the idea.

 ## Foundation